-The point to note is that Agamben thinks of technology from the perspective of critical theory.
-For him the technological, online education that was introduced around the world due to the pandemic, and that continues to affect the school culture and classroom climate today, marks an educational, social and political “crisis” in two interconnected ways.
-First, as presented above, it marks a distancing from the form of life – youth – that represents for Benjamin the human capacity for freedom and that is associated with what Stephane Moses (in following Benjamin) called “the revolutionary energy of the new” (Moses, 2009: 108-109).
-This “energy” refers to the type of hope that is always coupled with the idea of transcendence and that especially Benjamin associated with the potential of redemption, invested in every “present” moment.
-Thus, what Agamben seems to be referring to is the association between technology and education that culminates the modern process of the evaporation of the horizon of transcendence, central to Benjamin’s metaphysics.
+It is evident that Agamben thinks of technology from the perspective of critical theory.
+For him, the online education that was introduced around the world due to the pandemic and that continues to affect school culture and the climate of the classroom today marks an educational, social, and political crisis in two interconnected ways.
+First, as presented above, it marks a distancing from the form of life of youth that represents for Benjamin the human capacity for freedom and that is associated with what Stephane Moses (following Benjamin) called “the revolutionary energy of the new” (Moses, 2009: 108-109).
+This energy refers to a type of hope that is always coupled with the idea of transcendence and that especially Benjamin associated with the potential of redemption that is invested in every present moment.
+Agamben seems to be referring to the association between technology and education that culminates in the evaporation of the horizon of transcendence that is central to Benjamin’s metaphysics.

-But Benjamin was not alone in this association between education and transcendence.
-Most of the central figures of the Frankfurter Schule alluded to similar theological vocabulary.
+Benjamin was not alone in this association between education and transcendence.
+Most of the central figures of the Frankfurter Schule used a similar theological vocabulary.
 In the 1960s, for example, Theodor Adorno’s classroom lectures and radio talks on education made it clear that any secular worldview can only be understood as “a translation of theological conceptions” (Adorno, 2000: 98).
-In particular, critique denotes such a “translation” or what Adorno saw as (re-)conceptualization of theological imagination.
-The notion of redemption, albeit separated from the possibility of its actualization in the world, was here central; it informed the concept of “negativity”, perhaps the concept that is most associated with Adorno’s postwar thought (Mendes-Flohr, 1983: 634-635).
-In the same vein, the 80-year-old Marx Horkheimer retrospectively summarized the “critical” project as being “Judaism undercover” (Bielik-Robson, 2014: 63; Horkheimer, 1979).
-Agata Bielik-Robson brilliantly shows how the theological aspect that Horkheimer attributed to his theory also related to a type of secularized messianism, that is tacitly embedded in the critical quest for “emancipation” from enslaving conditions (Bielik-Robson, 2014).
+In particular, critical theory invokes a “translation” or, in Adorno’s terms, a (re)conceptualization of the theological imagination.
+The notion of redemption, albeit separated from the possibility of its actualization in the world, was central; it informed the concept of “negativity”, perhaps the concept that is most associated with Adorno’s postwar thought (Mendes-Flohr, 1983: 634-635).
+In the same vein, the 80-year-old Marx Horkheimer retrospectively summarized the critical project as being “Judaism undercover” (Bielik-Robson, 2014: 63; Horkheimer, 1979).
+Agata Bielik-Robson brilliantly shows how the theological aspect that Horkheimer attributed to his theory also related to a type of secularized messianism that is tacitly embedded in the critical quest for emancipation from enslaving conditions (Bielik-Robson, 2014).

 These comments require a much more detailed analysis than what I can provide in this paper.
-One of the points to note is that any view that fails to take into account the theological aspect of this vibrant modern intellectual legacy, falls short of grasping the implicit relation between its critique of social domination, politics, and of technology, and what I referred to above as the horizon of transcendence.
-The latter is always part of the human potential for freedom, perhaps the very core of what such potential stands for.
-This may be true especially for education.
+One point to note is that any view that fails to take into account the theological aspect of this vibrant modern intellectual legacy will fail to grasp the implicit relation between its critique of social domination, politics, and technology, and what I referred to above as the horizon of transcendence.
+The latter is always part of the human potential for freedom; it is perhaps the very core of what that potential means.
+This may be especially true for education.
 Without nurturing this human potential, education means – to use Adorno’s coinage – enslaving people “to the machine”; the type of education that “turns human beings into a mass” (Sherman, 2007: 35).